Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 - The exhaust’s diameter.

-Now I ask, is it rational to have fashion models advertising cars but not professional drivers?
+Now here is the question: Is it rational to have fashion models advertising cars but not professional drivers?

-Effective ads engage the irrational part of the brain.
-So, what is your ad speaking to?
+Well, effective ads engage the irrational part of the brain.
+So, what is your radio ad speaking to?
 The rational mind or the reptilian brain?

 The client might tell you: